Appointments Booking - Use Case - How to Create a Calendar Booking System in WordPress

 You can now click the Add Calendar button.

-Learn more: Appointments Booking - Creating Calendars
+Learn more: Appointment Booking Calendar - Creating Calendars

 Step 2) Choose availability